da667/Autosnort/README.txt

 1. A fresh install of Snort with --enable-sourcefire for performance profiling.
 2. A fresh install of Barnyard 2
-3. A fresh install of snortreport for you to retrieve intrusion events.
+3. A fresh install of web interface of your choose (current choices include snortreport and aanval, with more to come)

 Q:What does the script do to my system?

 A: Quite a number of things:

-1. Downloads pre-requisite packages, services, and dependencies as a part of the installation process.
+1. Performs a system update before beginning the installation
-2. Sets up mysql and apache (including setting the root mysql user password and the snort mysql user's password)
-2. Runs an apt-get update and upgrade to ensure the system is fully updated before doing the snort installation.
-3. Polls snort.org/snort-downloads, determines latest stable source for DAQ and snort, then downloads and compiles them.
-3. Handles creation of several directories, modification of configuration files, and creation of the unpriveleged snort user for the snort process to run as.
-4. Adds entries to rc.local for snort and barnyard to run at boot against a chosen sniffing interface
+2. Downloads all the required packages (and dependencies) via your operating system's package manager for a fully functional IDS and Web Interface installation
+3. Compiles libdnet, daq, snort, and barnyard2 (and other tools as required) from source
+4. Automatically downloads the latest rules for snort via pulled pork
+5. Fully configures snort, httpd, mysql, barnyard2 and the web interface you choose to sniff network traffic and report events to your web interface

 Q:What software is downloaded and installed by Autosnort?

-A:There are several software packages required to install snortreport, and compile snort and barnyard and depending on the distro you are running Autosnort on, they go by different names.
+A: It varies depending on the OS distribution you are using, and the functionality you choose to install.

-Here are the packages that are downloaded by autosnort (not including dependencies) by their general names:
+Here are SOME of the packages that are downloaded by autosnort (not including dependencies) by their general names:

 Any and all System updates for your distro of choice nmap